 Nick Grant was the concertmaster of the San Diego Symphony Orchestra in 2002 when the SDSO received the single largest donation in the history of American symphony orchestras from Joan and Irwin Jacobs, $120 million.
 He is the only musician in the United States to win auditions for and serve extensively in three different principal positions in a major orchestra in the United States, the San Diego Symphony Orchestra.

 He was principal second violin for 9 years, associate concertmaster for 10 years and concertmaster for 6 years.
-The list of major orchestras of the U.S. includes the New York Philharmonic, Boston Symphony, Philadelphia Orchestra, Chicago Symphony, Dallas Symphony, Los Angeles Philharmonic, San Francisco Symphony, Minnesota Orchestra, Pittsburgh Symphony, Seattle Symphony, Cleveland Orchestra and about 40 others.
+To put this achievement in perspective, the list of major orchestras of the U.S. includes the New York Philharmonic, Boston Symphony, Philadelphia Orchestra, Chicago Symphony, Dallas Symphony, Los Angeles Philharmonic, San Francisco Symphony, Minnesota Orchestra, Pittsburgh Symphony, Seattle Symphony, Cleveland Orchestra and about 40 others.
 Click here to see the notification of his appointment to the concertmaster position.
 He is also the longest serving string principal in the 105 year history of the SDSO and has won an unprecedented five auditions for different positions in the SDSO.
 Click here to read Jeremy Kurtz’s fascinating description of the audition process.
 Grant is also the only musician in the history of the SDSO to win advertised auditions in four different decades, and he is also the winner of the first concertmaster audition in the history of the SDSO.
 It was previously a political appointment without open competition.
 He has also served intermittently in the concertmaster position of the San Diego Symphony over a period of four decades, decades longer than anyone else in the 105 year history of the SDSO.
 The San Diego Symphony has recently named him as Principal Associate Concertmaster Emeritus.

 Nick Grant is a San Diego native, his grandfather having settled here in 1911.
 He started piano at four years and violin at eight.
 He grew up in Mission Hills in the house that Kate Sessions built for her brother, Frank Sessions.
 He attended secondary school with the sons and daughters of three past presidents of the San Diego Symphony Association, Michael Ibs Gonzalez, Philip Klauber and David Porter.
 Nick’s first performance with the San Diego Symphony was at the age of fifteen playing the Wieniawski Violin Concerto No. 2.
 At age seventeen, he was one of the youngest musicians ever to audition successfully for the SDSO, entering the first violin section that year.
 His teachers include John Metzger, Dr. Robert Emile (former concertmaster of the SDSO), and Jascha Brodsky of Curtis Institute.
 His mentors include Michael Rabin, Leonid Kogan, Josef Gingold, Erick Friedman, Michael Tree, Jaime Laredo, Mischa Schneider, Isidore Cohen and Pinchas Zukerman.